-Consultation at institutional level ('local consultation') is conducted between the employer and the employees' organisations which are part of the Collective Labour Agreement (CAO).
-Any employees' organisation part of the Collective Labour Agreement (CAO) for the Dutch universities may appoint two members and two substitute members to take part in the consultation with local employees' organisations.
+Consultation at institutional level ('local consultation') is conducted between the employer and the employees' organisations which are part of the collective agreement (CAO).
+Any employees' organisation part of the collective agreement (CAO) for the Dutch universities may appoint two members and two substitute members to take part in the consultation with local employees' organisations.